 This may cause them to pay more than they should for their space.
 They see a reasonable rate for the monthly rent and want to sign the dotted line quickly so they can move in and lay some fiber cables ASAP.
 However, rent is only one of the expenses that this space will cost you.

 Today, we’re going to focus onand their impact on a startup’s bottom line.
 We will take a brief look at what you can expect to pay and some of the costs that you should negotiate out of your lease.

 What Should Be Included in Capital Costs?

-There is no hard and fast rule for what should or shouldn’t be included in the capital costs that a given tenant is required to pay.
+There is no hard and fast rule for what should or shouldn’t be included in the business costs that a given tenant is required to pay.

 Some people will tell you that if the cost improves the building in any way, the tenant should pay for a part of it.
 Whereas, costs that merely maintain the property should be covered by your commercial rent contract.
 However, there is wiggle room in both directions.

 The truth of the matter is that there are a lot of factors involved.
 The main one is the competitiveness of the properties local market and the demand for this space.